Composer-Team/Beethoven-Software/README.md

 my_handle.flush()
 ```

-## RoCC Composer Instructions: `rocc_cmd`
+## RoCC Beethoven Instructions: `rocc_cmd`

 The RoCC Instruction format is shown below.
 [Credit](https://inst.eecs.berkeley.edu/~cs250/fa13/handouts/lab3-sumaccel.pdf) to Ben Keller for this figure.

 ![](resources/rocc_format.png)

-Commands for the composer use this format for the instruction base and sends an additional 2 64-bit payloads.
+Commands for the beethoven use this format for the instruction base and sends an additional 2 64-bit payloads.
 The 7
-function bits are slightly mis-used in Composer.
+function bits are slightly mis-used in Beethoven.
 The top 4 bits are the system_id corresponding to which type of
-composer core is being used.
-The actual function that you want the composer core to perform is the bottom 3 bits.
+beethoven core is being used.
+The actual function that you want the beethoven core to perform is the bottom 3 bits.

-Currently, the composer supports 3 different functions that use a different combination of opcode and function bits.
+Currently, the beethoven supports 3 different functions that use a different combination of opcode and function bits.
 To ensure that these bits are set correctly, the end-user is unable to set these bits directly and the exposed interface
 sets these according to the function called.
 The functions are `rocc::flush_cmd()`, `rocc::start_cmd(...)`, and
 `rocc::addr_cmd(...)`.